AwsGeek/reinvent-sched/README.md

 Lambda is used for all executable code for the service.
 This includes code associated with the Twitter webhook (CRC validation & request parsing) and schedule generation (parse requests, scrape web pages, and generate schedules).
 All Lambda functions are writting on Python.

 #### Amazon EventBridge ####
 EventBridge is used as an event bus that delivers Twitter requests to the service.
-The Lambda function ahndling Twitter requests publishes the associated Tweet as an event on EventBus.
-A correspoding rule filters these specific events and triggers A Step FUnctions machine to process each event.
+The Lambda function ahndling Twitter requests publishes the associated Tweet as a 'reInventSched' event on EventBus.
+A correspoding rule filters these specific events and triggers a Step FUnctions machine to process each event.

 ####  AWS Step Functions ####
 Step Functions is used to oechestrate execution of Lambda functions that parse requests, scrape web pages, and generate schedules in response to user reuquests.